Sandra Oh Won't Return To "Grey's Anatomy" Because She Has A Big New Netflix Show

 "It’s very rare, I would say, to be able to see in such a way the impact of a character,” said Oh during an appearance on a new episode of The Times’ Asian Enough podcast.
 “In some ways, you do your work as a bubble and you let it go.
 I left that show, my God, seven years ago almost.
 So in my mind, it’s gone.
 But for a lot of people, it’s still very much alive.
 And while I understand and I love it, I have moved on."

-Even without a Cristina cameo, we'll still be seeing a lot more of Oh, and she'll be playing characters that actually resonate with her identity as as proud Asian woman.
+Even without a Cristina cameo, we'll still be seeing a lot more of Oh, and she'll be playing characters that actually resonate with her identity as a proud Asian woman.
 Grey's Anatomy has definitely begun talking more openly about racism and systemic inequality in recent years, but let's be real: it just wasn't having these kinds of conversations when Oh was still on the show.
 Now, Oh has purposefully pivoted towards roles that speak to her experience and to her identity, one of which will take her to Netflix.

 The Chair is an upcoming Netflix original comedy starring Oh as Ji-Yoon Kim, a Korean-American professor at a prestigious university who gets appointed to be the chairperson of its English department.
 It's no ordinary promotion, either: Professor Kim's appointment makes her the very first woman and the first person of color to be in the position in the institution's long history.
 The Chair will follow the professor in her new gig and explore the hilarious but very real ways in which the university is impacted by the historic hiring.
 Netflix will release the six-episode first season on August 27, 2021.